appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

     }
     ```

-You've successfully executed your first workflow externally, and can integrate the workflow in your external or Appsmith app.
+You've successfully executed your first workflow externally using Postman.
+The Appsmith workflows can't return the data in the response.
+Use the Appsmith app to retrieve the data from workflow and display it in the App.

-## Send email using Appsmith app
+## Execute workflow from Appsmith app

 To interact with the workflow from your Appsmith app, Appsmith provides workflow queries.
-In this section, you'll:

-* Write a workflow query
-* Bind the workflow query to the Button widget
-* Pass parameter (_email_) from Appsmith app to workflow
-* Trigger the workflow by clicking the Button widget

-Follow these steps to send email from your app:
+Follow these steps to create a workflow query, pass the parameter to the workflow in the workflow query, and retrieve the data sent by workflow:

  <br/>
  <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>